oiclid/Newspade/README.md

         </ol>
       </div>

-  the base class will be the <div class="yellow">.
-This is what the spider will be looking for.
+  the base class will be the
+        <div class="yellow">.
-  The order type of this name is 10 and the Attr type will be BASE.
+  This is what the spider will be looking for.The order type of this name is 10 and the Attr type will be BASE.

   II) title:
   this is from the BBCNews models and in actual fact the rest will all be from the BBCNews models.